Skip to content

 The ID column is the cloud snapshot ID (shown truncated).
 You’ll use it when pulling a specific snapshot from the cloud.

-Share and unshare are managed from the Cloud dashboard in the web UI.
+Share and unshare are managed from the Snapshots page in the web UI.
 Start the web UI and open it in your browser:

 Terminal window